vancauwe/MeToo/README.md

-# The #MeToo movement and its propagation on Twitter : a Spatio-Temporal, Social, Political, and Gender Based Analysis
+# The #MeToo movement and its propagation on Twitter : a Temporal, Gender Based and Sentimental Analysis

 # Abstract